 Students with no formal or informal ties can search for potential mentors by reading descriptions of research and teaching expertise on faculty websites in the departments related to their disciplines at any of the CSU campuses and contact them directly.

 Applicants can contact the CDIP Campus Coordinators for a list of faculty members at their campuses who are former CDIP participants.
 Many of these faculty members are supportive of the CDIP and are eager to serve as mentors themselves.

 Mentorship by CSU Faculty Mentors is an integral part of the CDIP, both at the time of the application and during the program, playing a key role in the success of CDIP Scholars’ preparation to be competitive for CSU instructional faculty positions.
 The objectives of the mentor/student interaction are to assist the student in his/her doctoral program and to help the student understand the workings of higher education institutions and the faculty labor market specific to particular disciplines.

 Areas of mentoring typically include collaboration in research, teaching, and professional service as well as guidance for development in instructional activities, research training, and professional networking and service.
 If possible, an application supported by multiple CSU faculty mentors is highly desirable.

 At the time of application

 Faculty Mentors are required to assist students’ application process in at least two key ways.

-The mentor must prepare a written statement with the student.
+First, the mentors develop a Collaborative Plan of Support (CPS) with the applicants (please refer to Application Information for instructions of writing a CPS).
 The contents of the statement may vary depending on the prior contact that the student may have had with the faculty and the extent to which the student is fully acclimated to the demands of a doctoral program.
 For example, applicants just beginning a doctoral program may benefit from more regular interaction than a student already at the dissertation stage.